Day 04 Advanced Patterns

 Claude Projects and Custom Instructions

-Everything you've done this week starts fresh every conversation.
-Projects fix that.
-Today you'll set up a Claude Project for recurring work, write custom instructions that make Claude an expert in your domain, and build a knowledge base it can always reference.
+Set up Claude Projects for recurring work.
+Write custom instructions that make Claude an expert in your domain.
+Build a personal knowledge base Claude can always reference.

 What Claude Projects Actually Are